 Alan managed a wry smile, despite barely hanging on.
 "Not quite, Ed.
 Just hanging around."

 "Good, good," Ed chuckled, the sound tinged with amusement.
 "I must commend you on your last bug report.
 I read it personally, you know.
 A fine piece of work.
 You have an eye for catching things our other debuggers miss.
 And you're not afraid to get in the thick of it."

 "I didn't know you read bug reports Ed," Alan said half-jokingly, a little surprised, and a little flattered, "but thanks."
 He shifted the weight from his hands to his feet to ease the pressure.

 "On special occasions I do… and this is a special occasion," Ed's tone turned serious, his hologram flickering as if to underscore the weight of his words.
 "I have a job that requires your expertise.
 A situation demanding of your observational skills and your ability to navigate the… idiosyncrasies of MRT's programs."

 Alan's grip on the ice pick tightened.
 Ed's proposals were always a double-edged sword, promising rewards that often came with a price he couldn't foresee.
 But the excitement of a challenging job, and a big payout, was a siren's call Alan found hard to resist.
 His heart raced.
 He glanced at the icy expanse stretching above and below him, the mountain seeming to echo the duality of his choices.
 Still hanging onto the cliff's edge, Alan called back to Piper.

 "Piper, set gravity to zero."

-The tension gnawing at Alan's arms and legs melted away, replaced by a curious weightlessness that cocooned him in a gentle embrace.
-With a gentle push against the cliff's icy face, he drifted away, anchored only by a climbing rope.
+The tension gnawing at Alan's limbs melted away, replaced by a curious weightlessness that cocooned him in a gentle embrace.
+With a gentle push against the cliff's icy face, he drifted away, anchored only by his climbing rope.